MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-monitor/includes/3-how-azure-monitor-works.md

 Metrics can monitor various aspects of an application or resource, such as resource utilization, response times, error rates, and throughput.
 Common examples of metrics include CPU usage, memory usage, network latency, and transaction rates.

-Metrics are well-suited for real-time monitoring, and you can use metrics to trigger alerts when defined thresholds are reached.
+Metrics are well-suited for real-time monitoring.
+You can use metrics to trigger alerts when defined thresholds are reached.

-Azure Monitor Metrics collects multiple types of metrics, including:
+Azure Monitor Metrics can collect several types of metrics, including:

-- Metrics from Azure resources.
+- **Azure platform metrics.** Azure Monitor starts collecting metrics data from Azure resources as soon as they're added to a subscription.
+A list of resource-specific metrics is automatically available for each Azure resource type.
-- Custom metrics from various sources, including applications and agents running on VMs.
+- **Custom metrics**.
+Azure Monitor can also collect metrics from other sources, including applications and agents running on VMs.
+You can send custom metrics to Azure Monitor via the Azure Monitor Agent, other agents and extensions, or directly to the Azure Monitor REST API.
-- Prometheus metrics collected from Azure Kubernetes Service (AKS) or other Kubernetes clusters.
-These metrics use industry standard tools, such as PromQL and Grafana, for analyzing and alerting.
+- **Prometheus metrics**.
+Azure Monitor managed service for Prometheus collects metrics from Azure Kubernetes Service (AKS) or other Kubernetes clusters.
+Prometheus metrics share some features with platform and custom metrics, but use different features to better support open source industry tools like PromQL and Grafana for analyzing and alerting.

-Give examples of resources [maybe even just screenshots of the three types of metrics above]

-You can use Metrics Explorer to interactively analyze the data in your metric database and chart the values of multiple metrics over time.
-Pin the charts to a dashboard to view them with other visualizations.
+You can use the Azure Monitor Metrics explorer to interactively analyze the data in your metrics database and chart the values of multiple metrics over time.
+To see the metrics for your application or any other resource in the Azure portal, select **Metrics** under **Monitoring** in the left navigation on that resource's page.
+Then select the metric you need from the **Metric** dropdown.
+You can pin the charts to a dashboard to view them with other visualizations.

-[See Get started with Azure Monitor metrics explorer - Azure Monitor | Microsoft Learn]

 ## Azure Monitor Logs